Last Updated: by:

 The Brera has an unusually attractive drip tray design and an expensive-feeling stainless steel front panel, which conveniently allows access to the water reservoir and dregs drawer.
 Unfortunately, the Brera’s body is made of a flimsier plastic.
 It brews up to eight ounces at a time and has a 60-minute auto-off feature and a Pannarello wand frother.

 Our favorite features include ease of cleaning.
 The whole brew group comes out, and the machine self-rinses at startup and shutdown.
 The impressively quiet built-in ceramic burr grinder is programmed to adapt grind time and RPMs to your choice of beans, and has a bypass system to allow the use of pre-ground beans.
+These features help make it one of the best home espresso machines out there right now.

 The 40-ounce water reservoir is much too small for this 18-pound model, particularly with its self-rinsing feature.
 The tank is compatible with the Mavea Intenza water filter, though this will further limit an already small water capacity.
 Gaggia also promises a hassle-free one-year warranty, though there are reports of expensive shipping for repairs and replacements.